Got Back: Background

+North America and Europe

-The Got Back tour was McCartney's first series of live shows since 2019.
+Got Back was McCartney's first series of live shows since 2019.
 The COVID-19 pandemic resulted in the cancellation of the final European leg of his previous tour in 2020, which included a planned performance at Glastonbury Festival as the final show.
 During the pandemic in 2020, McCartney recorded and released his 18th solo album, McCartney III.
 In 2021, the three-part documentary series The Beatles: Get Back, directed and produced by Peter Jackson, was released on Disney+.
-The series covers the making of the album Let It Be by McCartney's former band The Beatles, utilizing footage and audio captured for a 1970 documentary film of the same name.
+The series covers the making of the album Let It Be by McCartney's former band the Beatles, utilizing footage and audio captured for a 1970 documentary film of the same name.

 The dates for the Got Back tour were announced on 18 February 2022.
 The tour was originally planned to have fourteen stops.
 On 25 February 2022, it was announced that a second concert would be held at Fenway Park in Boston, Massachusetts, on 8 June, in addition to the already-announced concert on 7 June.
 On 11 March, it was then announced that the concert planned for 6 May at Oakland Arena in Oakland, California, would be followed by a second concert in the same venue on 8 May (Mother's Day), bringing the total number of planned stops on the tour to sixteen.

-Following the conclusion of the North American leg of the tour, McCartney headlined at the Glastonbury Festival on 25 June, in a 160-minute set, with special guests Dave Grohl and Bruce Springsteen.
+Following the conclusion of the North American leg of the tour, McCartney headlined at the Glastonbury Festival on 25 June 2022, in a 160-minute set, with special guests Dave Grohl and Bruce Springsteen.